 Definition - What does Follistim mean?

-Follistim is an injectable medication used to treat infertility in men and women.
-Follistim is from a class of medications called gonadotropins.
-Follistim is a synthetic form of human follicle-stimulating hormone (FSH).
+Follistim is an injectable medication from a class of medications called gonadotropins that is a synthetic form of human follicle-stimulating hormone (FSH) used to treat infertility in men and women.
 A primary function of FSH is to influence sex cell differentiation and development.

-In women, Follistim is used to promote the release of eggs for egg retrieval as part of an in vitro fertilization (IVF) procedure.
-Follistim also is used to aid in fertility in women who do not ovulate easily on their own.
+In women, Follistim is used to promote the release of eggs for egg retrieval as part of an in vitro fertilization (IVF) or egg donation procedure.
+Follistim also is used to aid infertility in women who do not ovulate easily on their own.

 Follistim is used to promote spermatogenesis (sperm creation) in men with gonadotropin-releasing hormone (GnRH) deficiency.
 Men with this disorder often have abnormally small male sex organs (testes), a condition known as hypogonadotropic hypogonadism.